nLab

 Example

-Let R be a discrete valuation ring, with K its field of fractions.
-Let R^ be the m-adic completion of R with respect to its maximal ideal.
-Then the Henselization of R is isomorphic to the subring of R^ whose elements are roots of separable polynomials with coefficients in K.
+Let RR be a discrete valuation ring, with KK its field of fractions.
+Let R^\hat{R} be the mm-adic completion of RR with respect to its maximal ideal.
+Then the Henselization of RR is isomorphic to the subring of R^\hat{R} whose elements are roots of separable polynomials with coefficients in KK.

 A rule of thumb, as suggested by this example, is that the Henselization is the algebraic part of a local ring completion.